Wairarapa Fault: Risk

 It appears that the Wairarapa fault is interacting with at least the Kekerengu, Needles and Awatere faults across Cook Strait to the south, in that at least 3 ruptures there preceded by several years these major earthquakes and presumably loaded the Wairarapa Fault.
-The 1848 Marlborough earthquake in the southern island preceded the 1855 Wairarapa earthquake earthquake by seven years.
+The 1848 Marlborough earthquake in the southern island preceded the 1855 Wairarapa earthquake by seven years.
 It is known that the 2016 Kaikōura earthquake loaded the southern part of the fault, but as already mentioned the mean recurrence interval is 1,230 ± 190 years.
 There is a high probability that the next rupture will be a great earthquake.